otas01/portfolio-website/README.md

 - A better looking logo.
 I intend to get a more representative logo after I learn a bit about graphic design particularly for this logo.
 - Background image in landing page may be changed to a brighter, sharper image, even though this may necessitate modifying a few colours
-- When I learn a bit more about javascript and some back end, I would use a proper method in getting form data
+- When I learn a bit more about javascript and some back end, I would use a proper method in getting form data and also to get the navbar style to change after scrolling to a certain point on the website to improve visibility.

 # Responsive testing